 - # Vendors

 - % Staff Turnover

 - $ Department outside spend

-KPI (Key Performance Indicator) is a measurable expression for the achievement of a desired level of results in an area relevant to the entity’s activity
+(Key Performance Indicator) is a measurable expression for the achievement of a desired level of results in an area relevant to the entity’s activity.

 Once leadership sets the department’s objectives, you will need to measure your progress towards your goals.
 KPIs grow naturally from an organization’s objectives and they are being measured periodically to tell you whether or not you are on track.

 Everything starts with Metrics, but when information reflects the achievement of a desired state, what was formerly known as a Metric will be called a KPI.
-In other word, all KPIs are Metrics, but not all Metrics are KPIs.
+In other word,.
 Here is an example to clarify.

-The ‘# Open Cases’ usually isn’t vital data for a legal department.
+The ‘’ usually isn’t vital data for a legal department.
 It doesn’t give you information about the achievement of a desired state, thereupon, it is nothing more than an example of Metrics.
-But let’s see it from another point of view – the average ‘# Open Cases‘ of each Practice Area might be significantly more meaningful and provide historical insight for predictive decision making.
+But let’s see it from another point of view – the average ‘ Open Cases of each Practice Area might be significantly more meaningful and provide historical insight for predictive decision making.

 Here are some examples of relevant KPIs in a corporate legal department: